nikitsky/apex_dev_tools/README.md

 # APEX development tools

-Set of scripts and templates for comfortable APEX development
+Set of scripts and templates for comfortable APEX development on Mac OS

 ##Tools
-To effectively use this set of scripts and templates, the following additional tools are recommended:
+To effectively use this set of scripts and templates, the following additional tools supposed to be used:
-All these tools are optional, but some changes would be required if you are using sqlplus instead of sqlcl, for example.
+(All these tools are optional, but some changes would be required in the scripts if you are using sqlplus instead of sqlcl, for example)

 ###Sublime text
 Sublime Text is a sophisticated text editor.
 It supports a ton of tricks and makes your development work efficient and enjoyable.